 As with probation, the JRA changed the responses to violations of PRS.
 New crime or absconding violations of PRS may result in revocation for up to the amount of time remaining on the maximum imposed term; for all other violations, PRS may be revoked, but only for three months (similar to a CRV).
-Male offenders can serve revocations in either the Burke CRV Center or the Robeson CRV Center.
+Male offenders can serve revocations in the Robeson CRV Center (the Burke CRV center remains closed due to staffing issues).
 The PRSP Commission reported that this is beneficial for the PRS offenders but that it lacks a substance abuse treatment component; sometimes the Commission has to put the offender back on PRS upon release from the CRV Center with the condition that they attend DART Center.
 Female post-release supervisees can serve three-month revocations period in the North Piedmont CRV Center.

 The increase in the PRS population as a result of the implementation of the JRA has also led to an increase in entries to prison as a result of violations of supervision, with much of the increase attributable to revocations for Class F-I felons with PRS.
 Table 16 summarizes PRS violation entries to prison.
-Overall, the percentage of entries for JRA three-month revocations and warrants have increased during this period.
-The percentage of entries for new crimes (with conviction and alleged) has remained relatively stable.
-In CY 2023, offenders entering with three-month revocations represented the largest group of felony entries to prison for a PRS violation (36%) followed by absconding (24%).
+The percentage of entries for alleged new crime has increased slightly since the last year (15% in CY 2023 to 18% in CY 2024).
+The percentage of entries for warrant/pending charges has decreased over the time period examined (17% in CY 2020 to 13% in CY 2024).
+In CY 2024, offenders entering with three-month revocations represented the largest group of felony entries to prison for a PRS violation (35%) followed by absconding (24%).